bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:00:45

-Cool, hey everyone I am Lisa Neigut I work at Blockstream on Core Lightning, which is a implementation of Lightning.
+Cool, hey everyone I am Lisa Neigut.
+I work at Blockstream on Core Lightning, which is a implementation of Lightning.
-To me, I guess, yeah, so I see Lightning as probably, We call it Bitcoin scaling, like the thing that's gonna scale Bitcoin.
+I see Lightning as probably Bitcoin scaling, like the thing that's going to scale Bitcoin.
-I'm gonna like totally get this wrong.
+I'm going like totally get this wrong.
 It's cool.
 I see it as like payment rails of the future.
 I think it's like definitely the way to scale the number of people that are able to make Bitcoin transactions.